High-resolution modeling of nonlinear Compton scattering in focused laser pulses: Theoretical formalism

 where $F^{\mu\nu}$ is the external electromagnetic field tensor, $u^{\mu}$ is the four-velocity of the electron.
 The parameter $\chi$ can be expressed as the ratio between the Lorentz boosted electromagnetic field and the critical field in the rest frame of the particle.
 The trajectory is considered to be classical when

-Quantum effects in the emission process become important when the energy of a single emitted photon is comparable to the energy of the emitting particle.
-Classically, a relativistic particle can emit photons with frequencies up to the critical frequency $\omega_c\approx \omega_0\gamma^3$ \cite{jackson_classical_1998}.
+Quantum effects in the \emph{emission process} (i.e. electron recoil) become important when the energy of a single emitted photon is comparable to the energy of the emitting particle.
+Classically, a charged relativistic particle in an electromagnetic background can emit photons via synchrotron emission with frequencies up to the critical frequency $\omega_c\approx \omega_0\gamma^3$ \cite{jackson_classical_1998}.
 For a relativistic particle moving perpendicular to a magnetic field, the condition for the emission process to be classical is

-From the above discussion, it is evident that the parameter $\chi$ is decisive in determining if the emission process or the trajectory can be treated classically or has to be treated quantum mechanically.
-Presently, no experiment has been close to producing fields comparable to the Swinger critical field, so the trajectory for relativistic particles have been treated classically.
-Due to the extra $\gamma^3$ factor on the radiation condition, quantum effects in the radiation process quickly start becoming important as the energy increases.
-Therefore, it is not surprising that the trajectory of the electrons end up being treated classically, even though a quantum theory is being used.
-In the following sections we outline the derivations of three models to evaluate the radiation spectrum from an electron moving in electromagnetic fields, with the goal of highlighting the major differences between the methods.
-This will provide an understanding of the advantages and limitations of each model, that will be investigated later.
+From the above discussion, it is evident that the parameter $\chi$ is important in determining if the emission process or the trajectory can be treated classically or has to be treated quantum mechanically.
+(Presently, no experiment has been close to producing fields in the lab frame comparable to the Schwinger critical field, otherwise these arguments would also have to be generalized to also consider the magnitude of the electromagnetic invariants.)
+Due to the extra $\gamma^3$ factor on the radiation condition, quantum effects in the radiation process quickly start becoming important as the energy increases (these have been noted in plane-wave backgrounds in the phenomena of e.g. straggling \cite{Blackburn:2014cig} and quenching \cite{Harvey:2016uiy}).
+We see that \cref{eqn:ClassTrajWhen1} provides justification for treating the trajectory of the electrons classically, even though a quantum theory is being used.